 Are there substance-free floors?

 Because many students have requested a living environment free of the disruptions that alcohol and drug use sometimes cause, we provide wellness areas where students generally choose a substance free lifestyle.
-Students who choose a welness area commit to the wellness of their self and community.
-Dowling 2nd Floor South and Ireland Lower Level/1st Floor North are welness areas.
+Students who choose a wellness area commit to the wellness of their self and community.
+Dowling 2nd Floor South and Ireland Lower Level/1st Floor North are wellness areas.
 Wellness areas are designated based on preference form requests.

 Do I need to clean my room?